streblow/MateSolverDesktop/README.md

 for a chess position.
 It is not intended to be your opponent.
 There are better apps and engines.<br>
 Within the application you can copy pictures of the board or the move list to clipboard and export a game to PDF to document chess matches or chess problems with your computer.<br>
-You can build it with NetBeans or find a JAR-file in the dist folder.<br>
+You can build it with NetBeans or find a JAR-file in the release section of this repository.<br>
 <br>
 <br>
 <h1>MateSolverDesktop</h1>